NBISweden/workshop-reproducible-research/pages/git/git-7-working-remotely.md

 and [add](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account)
 SSH keys to your account, so please use them before moving on!

-> **SSH keys and authentication** <br>
+!!! quote "SSH keys and authentication"
-> Using SSH (Secure Shell) for authentication basically entails setting up a
-> pair of keys: one private and one public.
-You keep the private key on your
-> local computer and give the public key to anywhere you want to be able to
-> connect to, *e.g.* GitHub.
-The public key can be used to encrypt messages that
-> *only* the corresponding private key can decrypt.
-A simplified description of
-> how SSH authentication works goes like this:
+    Using SSH (Secure Shell) for authentication basically entails setting up a pair of keys: one private and one public.
+You keep the private key on your local computer and give the public key to anywhere you want to be able to connect to, *e.g.* GitHub.
+The public key can be used to encrypt messages that *only* the corresponding private key can decrypt.
+A simplified description of how SSH authentication works goes like this:

->
-> 1. The client (*i.e.* the local computer) sends the ID of the SSH key pair it
->    would like to use for authentication to the server (*e.g.* GitHub)
+    1. The client (*i.e.* the local computer) sends the ID of the SSH key pair it would like to use for authentication to the server (*e.g.* GitHub)
-> 2. If that ID is found, the server generates a random number and encrypts this
->    with the public key and sends it back to the client
+    2. If that ID is found, the server generates a random number and encrypts this with the public key and sends it back to the client
-> 3. The client decrypts the random number with the private key and sends it
->    back to the server
+    3. The client decrypts the random number with the private key and sends it back to the server

->
-> Notice that the private key always remains on the client's side and is never
-> transferred over the connection; the ability to decrypt messages encrypted
-> with the public key is enough to ascertain the client's authenticity.
-This is
-> in contrast with using passwords, which are themselves sent across a
-> connection (albeit encrypted).
-It is also important to note that even though
-> the keys come in pairs it is impossible to derive the private key from the
-> public key.
-If you want to read more details about how SSH authentication work
-> you can check out [this website](https://www.digitalocean.com/community/tutorials/understanding-the-ssh-encryption-and-connection-process),
+    Notice that the private key always remains on the client's side and is never transferred over the connection; the ability to decrypt messages encrypted with the public key is enough to ascertain the client's authenticity.
+This is in contrast with using passwords, which are themselves sent across a connection (albeit encrypted).
+It is also important to note that even though the keys come in pairs it is impossible to derive the private key from the public key.
+If you want to read more details about how SSH authentication work you can check out [this website](https://www.digitalocean.com/community/tutorials/understanding-the-ssh-encryption-and-connection-process),
-> which has more in-depth information than we provide here.
+    which has more in-depth information than we provide here.

 ## Create a remote repository